I’ve been stuck in a financially stunted and unrewarding job for the last 17 years (yeah I know).

 Don’t get too caught up in what people think.

 The vast majority of employers see someone as having worked for the same employer for 17 years as a positive thing.
 You can sell yourself on that loyalty.

-As a past employer of many workers, I would always be interested in someone in your position, all things being equal.
+As a past employer, I would always be interested in someone in your position, all things being equal.

 I hope this is of some help.